shikha1108/notes/technicalTerms.md

 ### fetch
 We use in git.
-When we use git fetch command than,
-It can downloads changes from a remote repository to your local repository without automatically merging them into your working branch.
+When we use git fetch command than, it can downloads changes from a remote repository to your local repository without automatically merging them into your working branch.

 ### merging